-Genera in turn are grouped in families, separated from one another by still more general characters, and with subfamilies as intermediate groups where necessary.
+Genera in turn are grouped in families, separated from one another by still more fundamental characters, and with subfamilies as intermediate groups where necessary.
 Families are grouped in suborders and orders, orders in subclasses and classes, classes in phyla (or subkingdoms), and phyla in kingdoms.
-Of kingdoms only two are recognized, animals and plants, and even these cannot be sharply separated from one another, because amongst the lowest forms of life the distinction between animals and plants, as we have already seen, has not yet arisen.
+Of kingdoms only two are recognized, animals and plants, and even these cannot be sharply separated from one another, because amongst the lowest forms of life (Protista) the distinction between animals and plants, as we have already seen, ceases to exist.